earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 internal-links:
  - terraform import
 ---
-## From Click Ops to GitOps
+## From Click Ops To GitOps

 Previously I built a REST API, deployed it into a container and got it all running on AWS as a Lambda.
-But setting this up invovled just clicking around in AWS and occasionally using the AWS CLI.
+But setting this up involved just clicking around in AWS and occasionally using the AWS CLI.

-Today, I'm going to port that whole setup to Terraform so that its easier to manage, reproduce and make changes to.
-These are the purported benefits of Teraform, or so my coworker Corey tell me.
+Today, I'm going to port that whole setup to Terraform so that its easier to manage, reproduce, and make changes to.
+These are the purported benefits of Terraform, or so my coworker Corey tell me.
 I've never used it before so I'll be learning as I go.

-## What is TerraForm
+## What Is TerraForm

 Terraform is an open source tool created by HashiCorp to help you create, manage, and deploy Infrastructure as Code (IaC).
 Terraform can be used to manage your AWS, GCP, or even [Spotify resources](https://learn.hashicorp.com/tutorials/terraform/spotify-playlist) (Don't ask).

-Terraform infrastructure configuration is written in HCL, HashiCorp configuration langauge.
+Terraform infrastructure configuration is written in HCL, HashiCorp configuration language.
 It might make sense to know and understand HCL as you get deeper into Terraform, but it's suffienceent for this tutorial to just think of it as fancy YAML.

 ## Installing